BdR76/CSVLint/readme.md

 Validating
 -------------
-When you press "Validate data", the input data will be checked for technical errors, the line numbers of any errors will be logging in the textbox on the right.
+When you press "Validate data", the input data will be checked for technical errors, the line numbers of any errors will be logged in the textbox on the right.
 Note that input columns that are not in the output rows will not be checked.
 It will check the input data for the following errors: